oguzhankose/oguzhankose.github.io/_pages/about.md

 ---
 permalink: /
-title: "Abaout me"
+title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-This is Oguzha Kose's home on the web!
+This is Oguzhan Kose's home on the web!